 Devil’s Path to Stony Clove and the Road

 This section of Devil’s Path begins as a pleasant walk but becomes more rugged and steep as you get closer to the road.
 When the leaves are down view of the surrounding mountains can be seen.
 In summer one may find cool shade and water along this segment of an otherwise arid Devil’s Path.
-The footpath begins to switch back through rocky outcrops and small cliffs.
-In winter many of these are filled with ice and snow requiring snowshoes or crampons to safely traverse the terrain.
+The footpath begins to switchback through rocky outcrops and small cliffs.
+This place is known as The Devil’s Portal.
+In winter many of these are filled with ice and snow requiring mountaineering snowshoes and probably crampons to safely traverse the terrain.

 |Hunter-West Kill Wilderness|